Contact informationFarm Address:

 Educational Opportunities: We take our role as educators seriously.
 We work closely with apprentices, explaining tasks as they come up in the season and offer written information and informal "classes".
 We also have an extensive farming library.
 Field trips to other farms in the area through CRAFT will provide an even broader perspective.

 Skills Desired: Apprentices should have good communication skills, self-motivation, and an interest in all aspects of food from growing to cooking and eating.
 Some previous experience on a commercial farm is highly recommended - this may take the form of previous farm internships or even just a couple days volunteering on a commercial farm.
 Experience with physical labor, sports, or intense outdoor activity is important since our bodies are our primary tools on the farm.
+You need to be both physically and mentally fit to enjoy the challenges of farm life and meet them with determination and levity.
 Hands-on learning is a given on a farm, but the ability to learn from listening is very valuable as a lot of information is conveyed verbally through informal "classes" in the field.
 Unfortunately, we cannot accommodate pets.

 Stipend: starting at $700/month, housing, utilities, food from the farm, and a priceless education!